Bomoga/shortest-route-distance/README.md

 # Overview:

-This project intends to find the shortest path from point to point when given the coordinates of a graph.
-It will provide the shortest path in the console, but open a display which presents a drawn line from point to point, indicating the shortest path.
+This project reads a set of coordinates from a file and computes the shortest path connecting all points, using a local search algorithm to approximate a solution to the Traveling Salesman Problem (TSP).
+The calculated path is printed in the console, showing the order of points visited and the total cost.
+Additionally, a graphical window is launched to visually display the points and the resulting shortest path connecting them.

 # Features: